A Guide to Psychology and its Practice

 When you have these emotions all separated out, then you have an idea of what is really happening to you, apart from the anger.
 Then you can deal with each event separately, according to the emotions specific to that event.
 And it’s your choice.
 Do something constructive and creative about each problem individually, or, well, get angry about everything and stew in it.

 Up till now you have been stewing in it, and that’s why everything seems so oppressive and foul underneath the surface of a nice social demeanor.
 If I’m wrong, then why are you in psychotherapy in the first place?
-Most likely, everything in your life is all caught up in a big snarl of childhood hurt.
+Most likely, everything in your life is all caught up in a big snarl of anger because of your childhood hurt.

 So, if you go through this healing process, you will learn to free your hidden anger from its dark, silent prison.
 Having thus set it free, and having thus cleansed yourself of its stains, you will also be free of something else.
-You will be free of feeling like a victim and free of secretly blaming your parents, because as long as you keep your anger hidden, you remain emotionally disabled, and as long as you remain emotionally disabled, you are throwing your disability in your parents’ faces to accuse them of their faults.
+You will be free of victimization and free of secretly blaming your parents, because as long as you keep your anger hidden, you remain emotionally disabled, and as long as you remain emotionally disabled, you are throwing your disability in your parents’ faces to accuse them of their faults in the hope of making them say, “I’m sorry.”

-Once you acknowledge the core of your anger, and understand it, and stop unconsciously wishing harm on your parents, you can forgive your parents.
+Once you acknowledge the core of your anger, and understand it, and stop unconsciously wishing harm on your parents to make them say, “I’m sorry,” you can forgive your parents.
+That is, you can say, “Even if they never admit the hurt they caused to me, I can succeed in life anyway.”
 Then you will be healed, and then you can turn to the whole world with true love in your heart.

 Back to the list of questions